 Substitute kde-plasma-desktop or kde-full to preview those options instead.
 The simulation shows the full package list and disk usage without making any changes to your system.

-Install KDE Standard (Recommended)
+Install the KDE Standard Profile on Linux Mint

 sudo apt install kde-standard -y

-Install KDE Minimal (Lightweight)
+Install the KDE Minimal Profile on Linux Mint

 For a lighter installation suitable for virtual machines or custom setups where you want to choose your own applications: